Task Force 59 Launches New Unmanned Task Group 59.1

 |0

-This work, Task Force 59 Launches New Unmanned Task Group 59.1 [Image 5 of 5], by SGT Marita Schwab, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force 59 Launches New Unmanned Task Group 59.1, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT